apache/apisix/doc/discovery.md

 Common registries: Eureka, Etcd, Consul, Zookeeper, Nacos etc.

+## Supported discovery registries

+Currently we support Eureka and service discovery via DNS, like Consul.

+For service discovery via DNS, see [service discovery via DNS](dns.md#service-discovery-via-dns).

+For Eureka, see below.

-## How extend the discovery client?
+## How to extend the discovery client?

 ### Basic steps